rongjiewang/deepDNA/README.md

 We experimented our method deepDNA on 1000 human complete mitochondrial genome sequences and random split it into three datasets: 70\% training set, 20\% validation set and 10\% test set.

-### File function
+## File function
+### readSplit.py
-readSplice.py: data processing file.
+-Data processing file.
 It randomly select 1000 human complete mitochondrial genome sequences from downloaded MITOMAP dataset and random split it into three parts (70\% training set, 20\% validation set and 10\% test set) and save them into files.

+### train_dataset.py
-train_dataset.py: train the deepDNA model parameters using training dataset.
+Train the deepDNA model parameters using training dataset.

+### test_dataset.py
-test_dataset.py: test the deepDNA model using test dataset.
+Test the deepDNA model using test dataset.

 ## License